Hacker0x01/docs.hackerone.com/docs/programs/report-actions.md

 Team only | Only the members of your program will be able to view the comment.
 All participants | All participants of the report will be able to view the comment.

-*Note: When you're adding a comment to your internal team only, the comment box will turn red.*
+><i>Note: When you're adding a comment to your internal team only, the comment box will turn red.</i>

 ![report-actions-2](./images/report-action-2.png)